 On the morning of 24 October 1944, the Japanese Operation Sho-Go I was already falling apart.
 The one Japanese Task Force that needed to be spotted by the Americans, Adm Ozawa’s decoy Northern Force, was the only task force that was not spotted by the Americans.
 Ozawa needed to lure Halsey away from the Philippines, but despite his best efforts to be detected, the Americans had no idea his four carriers were closing in from the north.
-(Ozawa commented later that if he had planes and trained pilots, he would have destroyed the entirety of TF 38, so ignorant they were of his location.)
+(Ozawa commented later that if he had planes and trained pilots, he would have destroyed the entirety of TF 38, so ignorant the Americans were of his location.)

 Unfortunately for the Japanese, the Americans knew the precise locations of both the Center and Southern Forces.
 On 23 October, Adm Nishimura’s Southern Force was spotted by a PBY flying boat and the Americans planned to ambush the Southern Force in the Surgiao Strait.
 There they would be met by Vice Adm Jesse Oldendorf’s battleships.
 Oldendorf’s Task Force consisted of the venerable battlewagons that were sunk or damaged at Pearl Harbor, and then resurrected and repaired.
 They were thought to be worthless for anything except pre-invasion bombardments and fire support for MacArthur’s troops.
-His six pre-World War Two Pennsylvania, New Mexico and Colorado class battleships sailed south to the Surigao Strait.
+His six pre-World War Two Pennsylvania, New Mexico, and Colorado class battleships sailed south to the Surigao Strait.
 There they would get their revenge.

 Also on 23 October, two American submarines, the USS Darter and USS Dace, ambushed Adm Kurita’s Center Force that night in the Palawan Strait.
 They sank two heavy cruisers, including Kurita’s flagship, and damaged a third which was escorted back to Borneo by two destroyers.
 Kurita was pulled out of the water and transferred his flag.
 He was under no illusions about what was going to happen to him in the morning.